tiffanimarlowe/project_template/README.md

 - 1 order/household/hour  with 11 drones:  utilization 81%,  94 deliveries, none took longer than 40 minutes
 	+ https://youtu.be/vtBSfUZnuog

 - The next simulation runs double the number of orders to 2/HH/hour.
-With 16 and 18 drones the simulation reaches a utilization of 92% and 83% respectively, which is above the given threshold for the optimization process assigned in Anylogic.
+With 16 and 18 drones the simulation reaches a utilization of 92% and 83% respectively, of which 92% is above the given threshold for the optimization process assigned in Anylogic (see the Results: AnyLogic section below).
 	+ 2 orders/HH/hour with 16 drones: https://youtu.be/uKgUKagtmTc
 	+ 2 orders/HH/hour with 18 drones: https://youtu.be/in5Zay7Dtjw